SkyzoNams/OnChain-Events-Listener/README.md

 # Performance

-On my local machine with 10 CPU cores and 16 GPU cores it would take 11091 hours so 462 days, so environ 1 year and 2 months if you want the program to start processing all the blocks since the contract creation (block 13140651)
+On my local machine with 10 CPU cores and 16 GPU cores it would take 11091 hours so 462 days, so almost 1 year and 2 months if you want the program to start processing all the blocks since the contract creation (block 13140651)